 In 1982 at the Institute of Applied Physics and Theoretical Optics at the University of Paris, France, the team of physicists composed of Alain Aspect, Jean Dalibard and Gerard Roger made what may prove to be the greatest scientific discovery of this century.
 They proved experimentally that the world is non-local or non-separable.
 This is equivalent to saying that space, as we perceive it to be, does not exist, but is an illusion of our senses.
 Projected by whom?
 This is the big question that science tries to answer.

 In the same field of quantum theory, time is not only relative but one can experimentally change the past, as the delayed choice experiment, carried out by scientists in the 80’s at the University of Maryland and the University of Munich has proven.

 Although this all seems to belong to the realm of science-fiction, it is a reality, albeit hard to accept, for all the minds that dwell in the world of the quanta: a world full of seemingly contradictions, surprises, and a certain sense of humor.

-All modern disciplines are nowadays affected by it, short maybe of modern biology, neurobiology and surprisingly psychology that are still embracing a mechanistic view of thought and have not, as yet, been able to define it.
+All modern disciplines are nowadays affected by it, short maybe of of modern biology, neurobiology and surprisingly psychology that are seem to be dogmatically for the most part still bent on embracing a mechanistic view of “thought/consciousness” and have not, as yet, been able to define its origin and mechanisms.